Comparative study of ensemble-based uncertainty quantification methods for neural network interatomic potentials: Conclusion

-The supplementary material includes an introduction to atomic descriptors, with a focus on the atom-centered symmetry functions (ACSF) used in this study.
-It also presents additional uncertainty quantification results for large-scale properties, including energy cold curves for graphene and graphite structures evaluated with various dropout ratios, as well as phonon dispersion relations for three carbon allotropes across different ensemble methods and dropout ratios.
+\suppdata{ The supplementary material includes an introduction to atomic descriptors, with emphasis on the atom-centered symmetry functions (ACSFs) used in this study.
+It also provides additional UQ results for large-scale properties, including energy cold curves for graphene and graphite structures evaluated at different dropout ratios, and phonon dispersion relations for three carbon allotropes across different ensemble methods and dropout ratios. }